SahilR2/MyForm-Backend/README.md

 ## Setup Instructions

 1. Clone this repository to your local machine.
-2. Navigate to the `backend` directory.
+2. Navigate to the `BreadcrumbsMyForm-Backend` directory.
 3. Install dependencies: `npm install`
 4. Build and run the server: `npm run dev`